ConduitIO/conduit/docs/connectors.md

 ### Source & Destination

-Source means, does the connector have the ability to get data from the upstream data store.
-Destination means, does the connector have the ability to write to the downstream data store.
+Source means the connector has the ability to get data from an upstream data store.
+Destination means the connector can to write to a downstream data store.

 ### The List